rc2nds/2NDS-SpaceFaculty-HandsOn/README.md

 - Feel free to contribute via pull requests to enhance the workshop.

 Contact
-- For inquiries, reach out to r.carlini@2ndspace.eu and virginia@2ndspace.eu.
+- For inquiries, reach out to r.carlini@2ndspace.eu.

 Happy building! 🛰️✨